Some quick ideas/tools to improve Revenue and Income in your dental practice

 As a dental clinic you can only serve customers in your area so claim your business on Google by going to Business.Google.Com/Add and follow the prompts.
 Probably Google will confirm your identity via mail so this process takes a few days to complete, so get started today!

-I started this website about six weeks ago.
-From nothing, it now ranks on the first page, often the first entry, for search terms such as “a CFO for dentists”, “I need a CFO for my dental clinic” I am competing with businesses around the globe for search engine rankings, you need to aim to be number one in, say, the Singapore Market.
+It took me six weeks to get this website from nothing to a first page ranking on Google.
+It is often the first entry, for search terms such as “a CFO for dentists”, “I need a CFO for my dental clinic” I am competing with businesses around the globe for search engine rankings, you need to aim to be number one in, say, the Singapore Market.
 Wishing you every success.

 Tip 5) Work on your business not in your business.
 I have met dentists who operate multiple clinics where they are the lead dentist in each clinic.
 Not only is this a poor use of a valuable asset, it means the owner does not have time to develop strategies to improve revenue and profits.
 They are working in their business not on it, or in other words, they are leaving money on the table.